tari-project/tari/RFC/src/Glossary.md

 ## Hashed Time Locked Contract
-[htlc]: #Hashed-Time-Locked-Contract 'or just, "HTLC".
+[htlc]: #hashed-time-locked-contract 'or just, "HTLC".'

 A time locked contract that only pays out after a certain criteria has been met or refunds the originator if a certain period has expired.